This post may contain affiliate links. Please read our disclosure for more info.

 By investing month to month, I have built up positions in several other great companies like Clorox (CLX) and Lockheed Martin (LMT) through their Direct Stock Purchase Plans.
 Other commission free brokers like LOYAL3 have allowed me to build up my investments in Coca-Cola (K), Microsoft (MSFT), and Wal-Mart (WMT) one month at a time.

-For a list of stocks I currently own, please visit the Money Sprout Index page.
+For a list of companies we currently own, please visit our dividend stock portfolio page.

 While I still plan to make lump sum investments in the future (just bought AFL & BHP through lump sum), I think setting up automated monthly investments has several advantages to the new investor.